Why didn't Paul tell the idol worshipers in Athens about hell?

 Why I Believe No One Will Stay In Hell

-I am using the word "Hell" here strictly for the benefit of those of you who believe it is
+I am using the word "Hell" here strictly for the benefit of those of you who believe it is a

-believe "that" Hell exists, nor has it ever existed.
+Hell exists, nor has it ever existed.

 God defines Himself as “Love”.